 Sometimes simple home interventions are enough to treat cervical disc disease, in which an abnormality in one or more discs that lie between the vertebrae cause neck pain.
-Often, though, it helps to see a physical therapist that can show you how to stretch and strengthen your neck and vertebrae, improve your posture, and prevent neck pain from recurring.
+Often, though, it helps to see a physical therapist that can treat abnormalities, show you how to stretch and strengthen your neck and vertebrae, improve your posture, and prevent neck pain from recurring.
 You may also consider going to see a chiropractor.
 In the majority of people, certain exercises and manipulations used by these health care providers can help relieve discomfort and restore movement.

 There are several types of manipulations and exercises your physical therapist or chiropractor can use to relieve stiffness, strengthen the area, and restore normal function of the neck.
 Treatments such as cold or heat application, deep tissue massage, electrical stimulation, and ultrasound may be used prior to exercise.

 During physical therapy, you will practice a range of exercises to stretch and strengthen the muscles that support your neck.
 You’ll also learn how to improve your posture and range of motion.
 To help you learn proper postures, the physical therapist might have you stand in front of a mirror while exercising so that you can see your mistakes and correct them.